Mines of Spain State Recreation Area and E. B. Lyons Nature Center: Julien Dubuque Monument

-When Dubuque died in 1810 he was buried according to the Meskawki burial customs.
+When Dubuque died in 1810 he was buried according to the Meskwaki burial customs.
 In 1897 a group of leaders from the City of Dubuque decided to build a monument to Julien Dubuque, who they considered their community's founder.
 It came at a time when the city's economy had declined and the decision to build the monument came from the local booster movement, which was common in many Midwestern cities at the time.
 Human remains were discovered when footings were dug for the monument, but they were not identified and it could not be positively confirmed that this was actually the place Dubuque was buried.
-That is not as important as this was the place these people thought was the grave of Julien Dubuque, his wife Potosa, and her father Peosta, a Meskawki tribal chief.
+That is not as important as this was the place these people thought was the grave of Julien Dubuque, his wife Potosa, and her father Peosta, a Meskwaki tribal chief.
 The significance of the monument is less about who is supposedly buried here, and the historic events associated with them, as the historical trend (boosterism) that brought the monument about.

 The monument is a cylindrical tower that is 25 ft high, 12 ft wide, and walls that are 18 in thick.
 It is composed of locally quarried limestone and it has no roof.
 The monument features narrow windows, grillwork that covers its entrance, and a bronze plaque that reads "Julien Dubuque.
 Miner of the Mines of Spain.
 Founder of Our City.
 Died March 24, 1810".
 It was designed to have a "medieval design" and in that vein its ashlar block construction is capped with crenellations.
 It is located on the edge of a bluff above the mouth of Catfish Creek at the Mississippi River.
 The monument was originally designed to be situated in a rustic setting, but park features such as a roadway, footpaths, benches, and interpretive signs were added during the 20th century.